-- (1) Amounts for Mr. Mulroy, Mr. Sullivan, Mr. McClements and Dr. Nielsen reflect adjustments made by our organization and compensation committee effective April 1, 2013. - (2) Amounts for Mr. Mulroy, Mr. Sullivan, Mr. McClements and Dr. Nielsen reflect adjustments made by our organization and compensation committee effective April 1, 2014. - (3) Mr. Laivins became an executive officer in May 2014.
-Mr. Laivins served as our Vice President of Clinical Development from October 2011 to May 2014.
+- (1) Amounts for Mr. Mulroy, Mr. Sullivan and Mr. McClements reflect adjustments made by our organization and compensation committee effective April 1, 2014. - (2) Amounts for Mr. Mulroy, Mr. Sullivan, Mr. Laivins, Mr. McClements and Dr. Schoeberl reflect adjustments made by our organization and compensation committee effective April 1, 2015. - 3) Dr. Al-Wakeel joined Merrimack in August 2015. - (4) Mr. Laivins became an executive officer in May 2014.
+Mr. Laivins served as our Vice President of Clinical Development prior to May 2014. - (5) Dr. Schoeberl became an executive officer in January 2015.
+Dr. Schoeberl served as our Senior Vice President of Research prior to January 2015.